akshaisarma/COMSW6111_P3/README.txt

-For example, on a CLIC machine: cd /home/yd2234/ADB/proj3/COMSW6111_P3 sh run.sh data/10k_5col.CSV 0.05 0.1 output.txt
+For example, on a CLIC machine: cd /home/yd2234/ADB/proj3/COMSW6111_P3 sh run.sh data/INTEGRATED_DATASET.csv 0.01 0.1

-TODO... change the CSV file name

 You can run our scripts directly by the commands above, since we have already put our scripts under that directory.